 20/30.
 Luke Skywalker vs Kylo Ren in The Last Jedi

-The battle between Luke a Kylo Ren on planet Crait was pretty cool.
+The battle between the most powerful force user Luke Skywalker and Kylo Ren on planet Crait was pretty cool.
 Kylo fought Luke and slashed right through him, only to find Luke still standing.
 And the twist of Luke being a Force-projection was great and showed how powerful Luke was.

 The fact that Kylo could not connect a single hit is a good indication that he stood no chance against Luke if Luke had actually been there.
 Luke toyed with Kylo like how an adult might play-wrestle a toddler.
 His fighting skill and connection to the Force were just too far ahead.
 Luke had Kylo on speed, intelligence, and self-control.